 Most of us know there’s a hidden reason or a long-buried hope beneath why we want something.

 Often, our ego gets a little defensive and protective of it, but if we dig and resurface the truth, then a weight can be lifted, allowing you the freedom to move forward.

 Step 4: Think About Who Will Notice the Difference

 Relationships with family, friends, colleagues, and your partner are important.
 By imagining the change they’ll notice, you can add another perspective to your vision.

-Imagine what they will notice about you that would let them know something changed about you as a result of achieving this goal.
+Imagine what they will notice about you that would let them know something changed about you as a result of achieving these short-term goals.